tanmaydev7/react-fastapi-basic-auth-app-template/README.md

 ## Using this as a template

 1. Clone it and re-point the remote at the new project.
-2. Rewrite `frontend/src/App.tsx` and `App.css` — this is deliberately the only thing that must change to rebrand.
+2. Rebrand the sample UI: tokens in `frontend/src/index.css`, copy in `frontend/src/constants/`, and the page/component tree under `frontend/src/pages/` + `frontend/components/`.
+3. Keep the route shape (`/`, `/login`, `/signup`) or extend it — then wire the auth forms to the FastAPI endpoints once they exist.
-3. Add feature routes behind the auth guard on the client, and feature routers behind the auth dependency on the API.
+4. Add feature routes behind the auth guard on the client, and feature routers behind the auth dependency on the API.
-4. Everything else — build config, linting, dependency management, session handling — is intended to be inherited untouched.
+5. Everything else — build config, linting, dependency management, session design — is intended to be inherited untouched.

 ---